Program overview

 • Interactive classroom learning focused on safety, tools, and materials.

-• Opportunities to work on both new construction and renovation projects.
+• Application of skills in both new construction and renovation projects.

 Featured Experiences

-• Hands-on carpentry courses that allow students to apply their skills in real-world scenarios.
+• Hands-on carpentry courses that allow students to apply their skills in practical settings.

-• Training in the safe operation of tools and equipment used in residential construction.
+• Training in the safe operation and maintenance of hand, portable, and stationary power tools.

-• Interactive learning environment that fosters collaboration and communication among peers.
+• Interactive learning that fosters collaboration among students and instructors.

 Career Options